hydephp/develop/docs/creating-content/documentation-pages.md

     priority: 5
 ```

-You can also change the order in the Docs configuration file.
-See [the chapter in the customization page](customization#navigation-menu--sidebar) for more details. <br>
+You can also change the order in the `config/docs.php` configuration file, which may be easier to manage for larger sites.
+See [the chapter in the customization page](customization#navigation-menu--sidebar) for more details.
-_I personally think the config route is easier as it gives an instant overview, however the first way is nice as well._

 ### Sidebar labels